DecimalTurn/Visual-Basic-Data/README.md

 ## Solution

-This repo is collecting data on all the repos that haven't been updated since 2019-12-07 and it include the specific language it is associated with using the same tool that GitHub normally uses to assess the language of a repo.
+This repo is collecting data on all the repos that haven't been updated since 2019-12-07 and it include the specific language it is associated with using the same tool that GitHub normally uses to assess the language of a repo (github-linguist).

 This way, it is possible for project preoccupied by language popularity to correct old data.